Graduation Information & FAQs

 - Apply to graduate and walk in the commencement ceremonies.
 These deadlines come early each semester, so please be sure to contact your college in order to verify the application deadline.

 - Send out your invitations or announcements!
 This is a great, as well as rewarding, way to announce your success to your family and friends.
-Invitation orders usually are ready in 2-4 business days.
+Invitation orders usually ship in 7-10 business days.